omarwagih/siftr/README.md

 print( head(filt) )
 ```

-You can extract further information about the alignment from functions `diffAA` and `infoContent`:
+You can extract further information about the alignment from functions `diffAA` and `infoContent`

 ```r
 # Get information content per position for the alignment